-Arrest warrant issued for teen who removed ankle monitor while on furlough from detention center
+Teen who removed ankle monitor while on furlough from detention center taken back into custody

 Duncan's ankle monitor was reportedly found near his home.

-Duncan is wanted for tampering with electronic monitoring equipment and simple escape, but it was not immediately clear for what charges he was initially wearing the monitor.
+Duncan was wanted for tampering with electronic monitoring equipment and simple escape, but it was not immediately clear for what charges he was initially wearing the monitor.

+The Office of Juvenile Justice issued the following statement about the incident:

 Trending News